 Robert Fuller, Managing Director of Resource Finder Recruitment understands how important it is for local hospitals to not only recruit but to retain qualified nursing staff.
 He says:

-“We have worked closely with Hull and East Yorkshire Hospitals NHS Trust for a prolonged period to identify and vet the most suitable nurses from the Philippines.
+“We have worked closely with Hull University Teaching Hospitals NHS Trust for a prolonged period to identify and vet the most suitable nurses from the Philippines.
 As an organisation, we have invested heavily to ensure we offer a safe and trusted pathway into the NHS for these outstanding nurses and the Trust.

 “Not only is our process of bringing nurses here effective, our efforts always continue beyond their arrival to ensure the transition into the UK is comfortable.
 Our team support from a professional and personal perspective with assistance towards clinical examinations such as the OSCE to finding properties to live.

-“The nurses’ commitment to this opportunity from the moment we come into contact with them is second to none, they are a credit to the profession of nursing and we are delighted to see them here complementing the workforce of Hull and East Yorkshire Hospitals NHS Trust.”
+“The nurses’ commitment to this opportunity from the moment we come into contact with them is second to none, they are a credit to the profession of nursing and we are delighted to see them here complementing the workforce of Hull University Teaching Hospitals NHS Trust.”

 Karen Mechen, Clinical Nurse Educator Team Manager at the Trust says;

 “The Filipino nurses joining us have quite varied backgrounds; some have been working as personal carers, while one worked in intensive care and another worked as an occupational health nurse, for example.